A’s hit 4 HRs in testy 5-4 win over Rangers

 Liam Hendriks gave up a two-out single in the ninth but struck out Willie Calhoun for his ninth save.

-Danny Santana hit a two-run triple for Texas.
+Santana hit a two-run triple for Texas.

 The Rangers trailed 5-0 before stringing together five consecutive hits in a four-run seventh.
 The inning ended when Elvis Andrus was thrown out trying to score from second by right fielder Chad Pinder.